Accounts And Ordering

-We dispatch all orders placed before 12:30pm Monday to Friday.
+We dispatch all orders placed before 12:30 pm Monday to Friday.
 We do not dispatch goods on Saturday or Sunday or any bank holidays.
-It may be possible to process orders up until 1.30pm, however you will need to call our customers service team to arrange on 01534 873834.
+It may be possible to process orders up until 1.30 pm, however, you will need to call our customer service team to arrange on 01534 873834.

 Please note that the delivery date is NOT GUARANTEED as first class post may take up to 10 working days.
 If the recipient is not in and it is not possible to leave the item in a secure area, Royal Mail will leave a card asking the addressee to collect from a local post office.
 We accept no liability if delivery is not made due to the recipient not being available or due to the recipient failing to contact their local Post Office within a reasonable time to arrange collection.
 Furthermore, please note that by leaving an instruction for a delivery to be left in a specific place, it is not the responsibility of Chocolate Express if it goes missing and a replacement/refund will not be considered.

-UK Delivery Area: United Kingdom includes Scotland, England, Ireland, Wales and Channel Islands.
+UK Delivery Area: the United Kingdom includes Scotland, England, Ireland, Wales, and Channel Islands.